pan-ty/benchmarking-structural-variant-callers/README.md

 ```

 ## 3. Calling structural variants (SVs)
-Now, using the structural variant callers on the long-read data.
+Now, structural variant callers can be run on our long-read data.
 Some callers offer filtering options for output SVs based on minimum supporting reads.
 I suggest not using these options and filter the output raw VCFs yourself instead using `bcftools`.
 Then you won't need to rerun callers every time you decide to change your criteria.
 In my analysis, I organized my output directories following this format `SVcaller/sample/output` or `cuteSV/SKBR3_ONT_sort_5X/output`. <br><br>
-`xx` here is from a method of [batch submission].
+`xx` here is from a method of batch submission.
+Including an example under cuteSV.
 ### cuteSV
 I used the suggested cuteSV parameters for ONT and PacBio CLR data.
 Read about cuteSV [here](https://github.com/tjiangHIT/cuteSV).
 ```